tsdh/funnyqt-movie-couples/README.md

 # Finding Movie Couples

-This is a FunnyQT implementation of the transformation discussed at http://www.ckrause.org/2013/12/path-constraints-in-henshin.html.
+This is a FunnyQT implementation of the Henshin transformation discussed by Christian Krause at http://www.ckrause.org/2013/12/path-constraints-in-henshin.html.

 The goal is to find pairs of Actors/Actresses that act together in at least